-238.(1) An obligated supplier may use an electric line or equipment installed by it on premises under this Division for supplying electricity to customers not within the premises only if the owner of the premises agrees.

-(2) An agreement under subsection (1) or section 173 of the Electricity

-Act 197659 remains in force while electricity is supplied and consumed or required in the premises of the owner irrespective of any change in maximum demand by the customers in the premises.

-(3) The conditions of the agreement may be changed by agreement between its parties.
+- 238.(1) An obligated supplier may use an electric line or equipment installed by it on premises under this division for supplying electricity to customers not within the premises only if the owner of the premises agrees. - (2) An agreement under subsection (1) or the Electricity Act 1976, section 17358 remains in force while electricity is supplied and consumed or required in the premises of the owner irrespective of any change in maximum demand by the customers in the premises. - (3) The conditions of the agreement may be changed by agreement between its parties.